 The automated test identifies uniqnames with UMICH passwords that do not meet the university's current password strength requirements.
-Most people at U-M have strong passwords because of the password strength checker that is now built in to the U-M Change UMICH Password page.
+Most people at U-M have strong passwords because of the password strength checker that is now built in to UMICH Account Management.
 People with weak passwords are asked to use that page to select a stronger password.

-ITS provides lists of the uniqnames of members of the university community who have weak passwords to security unit liaisons.
-Those unit liaisons then contact the people in their units and ask them to change their password to something stronger.
+ITS provides lists of the uniqnames of members of the university community who have weak passwords to Security Unit Liaisons (SULs).
+Those SULs may then contact the people in their units and ask them to change their password to something stronger.
 If your unit's security liaison asks you to select a stronger UMICH password, please do so.

 ITS contacts those with weak passwords not covered by a security unit liaison and provides them with instructions for choosing a secure password.